MontrealCorpusTools/ISCAN/docs/source/introduction.rst

    At the moment, iscan-server is only supported on Ubuntu.

-This documentation is meant to be more technical and is geared towards advanced users interested in setting up their own ISCAN servers, either on a desktop computer for local use or on a dedicated server for communal use.
-Please see the `Tutorial`_ for more information on how to use ISCAN once it has been set up.
+Much of this documentation is meant to be more technical and is geared towards advanced users interested in setting up their own
+ISCAN servers, either on a desktop computer for local use or on a dedicated server for communal use.
+Please see the :ref:`tutorials_iscan` section for more information and a walkthrough on how to use ISCAN once it has been set up.

 Moving parts
 ============